 c.
 When he is judged, let him be found guilty: David thought of every possible calamity that could come upon his enemy.
 In the court of law, he would be guilty.
 When he prayed, the prayer itself would become sin.
 His life would be short and another would occupy his office.

 i.
 The phrase let another take his office was, by the inspiration of the Holy Spirit, quoted by Peter to determine that the apostles should replace Judas in their apostolic number (Acts 1:20).
-The hateful enemy described by David was certainly a preview of Judas, who fought against Jesus without cause (Psalm 109:3) and rewarded the good Jesus did to him with evil (as in verse 5).
+The hateful enemy described by David was certainly a preview of Judas, who fought against Jesus without cause (Psalm 109:3) and rewarded the good Jesus did to him with evil (as in Psalm 109:5).

 d.
 Let his children be fatherless: David prophesied that the doom to come upon this hateful enemy would extend to his families.
 His short life meant his children would be orphans and his wife a widow.
 His orphan children would suffer great poverty and themselves have cursed lives (in the generation following let their name be blotted out).